GeorgeSpiller/Physarium-Simulation-Model/README.md

 ## Features

-- Fully tuneable parrameters
+- Fully tunable parameters
 - Six spawn modes:
     - RANDOM, CIRCLE, POINT, POINT2, POINT4, RECT
-- Agent movment and deposition processed in parallel on the GPU
+- Agent movement and deposition processed in parallel on the GPU

-### Parameter Explination:
+### Parameter Explanation:
 **WINDOW_IS_FULLSCREEN**\
 Not fully implemented.
-If false, WINDOW_WIDTH and WINDOW_HEIGHT is used to size the window.
+If false, WINDOW_WIDTH and WINDOW_HEIGHT are used to size the window.
 If true, the window size will be 1920 x 1080.\
 **WINDOW_WIDTH** \
 If WINDOW_IS_FULLSCREEN is set, this value is ignored.
 This sets the window width of the simulation. \
 **WINDOW_HEIGHT** \